 - Women in the optics and photonics workplace are less likely to have children than men.
 This finding is particularly strong at mid-career stages, suggesting that many women leave the workforce after having children.

 - Women take much more parental leave than men, with European and Asian women taking more time off than their North American colleagues.

-“You have to understand that salary inequality is not a women’s issue, it’s a family issue,” says the Task Force chair, Julia Craven, who is also a board member of SPIE.
+“You have to understand that salary inequality is not a women’s issue, it’s a family issue,” says the Task Force chair, Julia Craven, who is principal member of the technical staff at Sandia National Laboratories and a board member of SPIE.
 “We treat the report data cautiously, but we’ve been motivated to collect it so we can make recommendations to the SPIE Board on efforts to effect change.
 The research is valuable, and we need to get everyone involved in this conversation.”